 We next verified that the normalized value coding produced by the LDDM cannot be implemented by standard recurrent RNM models.
 Fig. 4A compares the activity of R1* as a function of both value inputs (V1 and V2) in the LDDM (left panel), the original DNM (middle panel), and the RNM (right panel).
 Both the LDDM and the DNM exhibit R1* activities (indicated by color) that monotonically increase with input V1 but decrease with V2, with a slightly steeper V2 dependence in the LDDM versus the DNM model depending on the rescaling of α.
 In contrast, strong WTA dynamics in the RNM implement categorical (choice) coding rather than relative value representation, with high or low coding of input values (right panel).

+[Insert Figure 3 about here]

 To quantitatively test value normalization, we fit the models to observed firing rates of monkey lateral intraparietal (LIP) neurons under varying reward conditions (Louie et al., 2011).
 In the empirical data (Fig. 4B, dots), LIP activity increases with the reward (juice quantity) associated with the target inside the neuronal response field (Vin) and decreases with the summed rewards of targets outside the response field (Vout).
-The fitting results show that the DNM precisely captures the rescaled firing rates with only one free parameter (B = 70.6 in Eq.
-1) (maxmiddle panel in Fig. 4B, R2 = .9640).
-Importantly, value normalization is equivalently replicated by the LDDM (with one additional parameter α; left panel in Fig. 4B, R2 = .9640, B = 71.2, α=0).
-Note that the LDDM reduces to the DNM in this case with α=0; however, a non-zero self-excitation parameter may be important in other scenarios (see below A novel form of persistent activity).
+The fitting results show that the DNM captures the rescaled firing rates very well with only two free parameters (baseline input B = 70.92, and an arbitrary scaling parameter Rmax; see Methods; middle panel in Fig. 4B, R2 = .9640).
+The LDDM with an additional parameter related to self-excitation (α) and baseline gain control (G0) fitted slightly better than the DNM (B = 71.53, G0-α=3.82; see Methods; left panel in Fig. 4B, R2 = .9646).
+We acknowledge that fitting to the current dataset is not able to differentiate the contributions of α and G0 to the neural dynamics (see proof in Methods), more empirical data is needed to test the function of self-excitation on value coding.
+However, we showed below that self-excitation is critical for generating persistent activities (see section line-attractor persistent activity).

-In contrast to the LDDM (and DNM), fitting the standard RNM with four parameters (see Methods) does not capture very well the magnitudes of neural activity as a function of Vin (right panel in Fig. 4B) (R2 = .8920).
+Fitting the standard RNM with four parameters (see Methods) does not capture the neural activities as well as the LDDM and DNM (right panel in Fig. 4B) (R2 = .8920).
+The difference of the performance between these models is mild because divisive and subtractive type of inhibition differ in a fine-tuned way.
 The curvature of neural activity as a function of Vout shows a linear type of lateral inhibition, contrast to the concave curvature predicted by divisive normalization in LDDM (and DNM).
 Furthermore, fitting the RNM to the data results in a parameter regime that can no longer generate WTA competition; instead, the model predicts mean firing rates in a low-activity regime with maximum value ~ 3.5 Hz (Fig. 4-figure supplement 1).

+[Insert Figure 4 about here]

+[Insert Figure 4-figure supplement 1 about here]

 Local disinhibition drives winner-take-all competition